What is Resilient Health Body Technologies?

-Resilient Health Body Technologies is potent therapeutic exercise using techniques drawn from deep authentic Qigong as well as complementary integrated elements of Hatha Yoga, Tai Chi, and Physiotherapy informed Pilates.
-The practice is based on a carefully considered understanding of body mechanics from the point of view of Western Anatomy and Physiology and from Traditional Chinese/Taoist body technology as embodied in Qigong.
+Resilient Health Body Technologies is potent therapeutic exercise using techniques drawn from deep authentic Qigong and Tai Chi as well as complementary integrated elements of Hatha Yoga, and Physiotherapy informed Pilates.
+The practice is based on a carefully considered understanding of body mechanics from the point of view of Western Anatomy and Physiology and from Traditional Chinese/Taoist body technology as embodied in Chinese internal martial/healing arts.

 What is Qigong?

 Qigong is a form of exercise developed in China to improve health, longevity, and functional ability.
 Qigong prioritize improving conditions for the function of internal organs and endocrine glands, and for the circulation of nutrients throughout the body including the bones and bone marrow.
-The emphasis on circulation also creates fluid patterns of movement that convey grace without strain and serve as the basis of the internal martial arts and the internal healing arts.
+The emphasis on circulation also creates fluid patterns of movement that convey easy graceful power, which is of immense value to dancers, athletes, and regular people alike.

 Taoist/Chinese assumptions about what is important for health